 Physical Therapy Videos Put Together By Real Orthopedic Specialists To Help You Recover And Stay Injury-Free.

-- Begin standing upright with feet spread hip-width apart while facing the box.
+- Begin standing fully upright on feet spread shoulder-width apart.

 - Place a kettle bell of a weight appropriate to your ability at your feet.
 Keeping your feet flat on the floor, squat down by bending at the hips and knees.

 - Grasp the kettle bell handle with both hands and with elbows kept straight return to the standing position.